wp-plugins/mins-to-read/readme.txt

 - Calculate read time for existing posts in a single click
 - Set read speed for articles.
 - Read time will be updated according to the update of the post.
-- Default positions available
-- Addition of custom classes feasible
-- Function calls for mins to read can be made from theme files
+- Shortcode Available [mtr_print] to be added to theme files or content

 * If you have any particular idea on how the plugin should work, raise a ticket in support section.